keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 ## Scaling Workloads based on Keptn metrics

-Kubernetes provides many built-in capabilities to ensure running enough replicas in order to meet the current demand of the Workloads.
+Kubernetes provides many built-in capabilities to ensure that enough replicas are running in order to meet the current demand of your [workloads](https://kubernetes.io/docs/concepts/workloads/).
 One of these is the [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA).

-HPA can make use of the Keptn Metrics
+An HPA can make use of the Keptn Metrics
 [custom API](https://kubernetes.io/docs/reference/external-api/custom-metrics.v1beta2/)
-to scale the number of replicas of the Workloads based on the current load.
+to scale the number of replicas of [workloads](https://kubernetes.io/docs/concepts/workloads/) based on the current load.
 It does this by using metrics such as CPU throttling, memory consumption, or response time.

 ### Installation of Keptn Metrics Operator

-To use HPA with the custom metrics API,
+To use an HPA with the custom metrics API, the
 Keptn Metrics Operator must be installed on the cluster.
-For more information about installation please refer to the official [installation guide](../installation/_index.md).
+For more information about installation please refer to the [installation guide](../installation/_index.md).

 > **Note**